 By providing a quick view of what data you have and where you have it, data classification can benefit you several ways:

 In Salesforce, you can manually record data sensitivity and compliance categorization at the field level.
-Salesforce also provides the ability to enable default data sensitivity level for fields.
-Once enabled it is updated on most of the fields on standard and custom objects.
+Salesforce also provides the ability to enable default data sensitivity levels for fields.
+Once enabled, it is updated on most of the fields on standard and custom objects.
 You can then create a report on data classification and analyze the data.

-While this can certainly be helpful and better than not classifying at all, manual data classification will undoubtedly pose several challenges, as it can be:
+While it certainly is helpful and better than not classifying at all, manual data classification in Salesforce will undoubtedly pose several challenges, as it can be:

 The other option you have to classify your data is to use an automated data classification tool.
 Using software to automate data discovery and classification in Salesforce simplifies and accelerates these manual processes.
 By using an automated tool, you can quickly and easily search through and filter your data, identify fields that aren’t classified, and assign classification levels directly – all in real time.